 - Encouraging the understanding that printed words have a meaning behind them: Children will learn, essentially, that written words have a meaning on par with spoken language.

 - The recognition of numbers, colors, and shapes: These are represented in a wide variety of ways in children’s books.
+Kindergarten will challenge a child to identify a labeled number, color or shape.
+Your child should be able to identify a variety of colors and shapes when labeled or label themselves when asked.

 - Emotional skills: Kids can learn empathy and social and emotional skills from stories and books.
+Help your child label how the character is feeling when reading stories.

 - Letters and sounds: By trying to read along or becoming familiar with stories, kids can begin to associate certain letters with specific sounds.
+Also they will learn what story sequence sounds like which will help them tell sequenced stories with a beginning, middle and end.

 All of these skills can help Pre-K children get ready for Kindergarten.
 That’s why parents are so strongly encouraged to read regularly to their children.